kreative-kat/ko_ug_draft_conversion/debugging-guide.md

     NOTE: Kontain’s Vagrant box is provided for virtualbox only.
 If you want to use Hyper-V, please open an issue on [https://github.com/kontainapp/km-releases](https://github.com/kontainapp/km-releases)

-2. Visual Studio Code installed _with _the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
+2. Visual Studio Code installed _with the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)_.
 3. Ensure that GCC is installed on the VM where Kontain is installed.
 Run `sudo apt-get install g++` on the VM (in the VS Code terminal).
 NOTE: This is part of VS Code setup; for more information, see “[C++ programming with Visual Studio Code](https://code.visualstudio.com/docs/languages/cpp#_tutorials).”